12turnbullb/aws-react-bedrock-nlq/README.md

 2. Select the user pool that was created from your CDK project.
 3. From the left menu under `User management` select `users`.
 4. Select `Create user` from the top right.
-5. Create a username that the user will use to login, the set or generate a password.
+5. Create a username that the user will use to login, then set or generate a password.

    ![Create user](imgs/create_user.PNG)

 6. Select `Create user`.
 Use the credentials to enter the application using the Cloudfront URL.

 ## Experimenting with the Chatbot